unified-doc/unified-doc/packages/unified-doc-util-annotate/readme.md

 }
 ```

 An `Annotation` is an object that contains requried `id`, `start` and `end` field.
-The `start` and `end` field are offset values relative to the `text` representation of the provided `hast` tree.
-The annotation algorithm uses these offsets against the tree's `text` content to decide how to insert `mark` nodes with associated data while maintaining the semantic structure of the tree.
+The `start` and `end` field are offset values relative to the `textContent` of the provided `hast` tree.
+The annotation algorithm uses these offsets against the tree's `textContent` to decide how to insert `mark` nodes with associated data while maintaining the semantic structure of the tree.

 The following pseudocode should aid this understanding: